-The UAE private sector is gearing to face a new challenge: grooming a new generation of UAE nationals to take on positions of responsibility within the organizational ranks.
-The government has also launched a multi-tiered campaign to boost the employment of UAE nationals within the private sector, encouraging home-grown young talent to leverage on their skills and dynamism to enrich the national economy.
+The UAE private sector is gearing up to face a new challenge: grooming a new generation of UAE nationals to take on positions of responsibility within the organizational ranks.
+The government has also launched a multi-tiered campaign to boost the employment of UAE nationals within the private sector.
+They are encouraging home-grown young talent to leverage their skills and dynamism to enrich the national economy.

-Major oil, energy, finance, insurance, retail companies are drawing up short and long-term HR strategies that will help them to attract local talent and ensure their gainful employment.
-The idea is not just to recruit UAE nationals but also to ensure that they are effectively trained and that their career ambitions match the organization’s goals.
+Major oil, energy, finance, insurance, and retail companies are drawing up short and long-term HR strategies.
+This will help them to attract local talent and ensure their gainful employment.
+The idea is not just to recruit UAE nationals but also to ensure that they are effectively trained.
+We also have to make sure that their career ambitions match the organization’s goals.

-At the heart of the UAE government’s emiratization efforts is a new charter outlining a nationally recognised code of conduct and values for Emiratis as approved by the Cabinet.
-It will be used in educational and cultural context to raise "a national generation who are aware of their responsibilities and duties toward the nation, family and community,” according to the state news agency Wam.
+At the heart of the UAE government’s Emiratization efforts is a new chapter outlining a nationally recognized code of conduct and values for Emiratis as approved by the Cabinet.
+They will use it in educational and cultural contexts to raise "a national generation who are aware of their responsibilities and duties toward the nation, family and community,” according to the state news agency Wam.

 The UAE private sector spins more than 5 million jobs and can play a crucial role in helping UAE nationals carve out top-notch careers for themselves.
-Currently, emiratis make up only 0.5 per cent of employees in the private sector, a study has revealed.
-With higher salaries, greater social security and terminal benefits, the public sector represent a far more lucrative option.
+Currently, Emiratis make up only 0.5 per cent of employees in the private sector, a study has revealed.
+With higher salaries, greater social security and terminal benefits, the public sector represents a far more lucrative option.

-Yet unemployment among emiratis in the UAE have ranged from 13 per cent to 20 per cent annually according to data from the National Human Resource Development & Employment Authority as well as the National Bureau of Statistics.
+Yet unemployment among Emiratis in the UAE has ranged from 13 per cent to 20 per cent annually, according to data from the National Human Resource Development & Employment Authority as well as the National Bureau of Statistics.

 Female nationals face a higher unemployment rate than their male counterparts.
-This is surprising when more than 2,000 and 3,000 women graduates from UAE University, compared with less than 500 men.
+This is surprising when more than 2,000 to 3,000 women graduate from UAE University, compared with less than 500 men.
 The private sector will do well to offer employment incentives to this largely educated and talented female workforce.

-Renewed focus in 2013 on emiratisation in the private sector.
+Renewed focus in 2013 on Emiratization in the private sector.

-Multi-layered campaign launched to encourage UAE nationals to enrich public life and national economy.
+Multi-layered campaign launched to encourage UAE nationals to enrich public life and the national economy.